mingyang-ow/Company-insolvency-analysis-and-prediction-using-Machine-Learning/README.md

-## <strong>Company Insolvency Exploratory Data Analysis and prediction using Machine Learning</strong>
+## <strong>Bankcruptcy Predition</strong>
-This notebook is designed for the examination of financial data from 9792 Polish companies.
-Its primary objective is to assess the solvency of these companies and predict the likelihood of insolvency.<br>
+This notebook is designed for the examination of financial data from 6819 Taiwan companies.
+Its primary objective is to assess and predict if a company will bankcrupt in the long run using the financial data.<br>
-To evaluate the model's performance, it was pitted against a dummy model and the Altman Z-Score in a test scenario. <br>
+As the dataset is imbalanced, upsampling of the dataset using SMOTETomek was applied and a model was trained using machine learning and the model was assessed with the best parameters. <br>
-This comparison was done to gauge the model's effectiveness in predicting insolvency risk. <br>
+This comparison was done to gauge the model's effectiveness in predicting bankcrupty possibility. <br>

-The were taken from the UCI Machine Learning Repository Repository: http://archive.ics.uci.edu/ml/datasets/polish+companies+bankruptcy+data
+Before Upsampling using SMOTETomek
+f1-score: 0.49350167099888603
+1329 True Negative, 0, False Positive, 35 False Negative ,0 True Positive. <br>

+After Upsampling using SMOTETomek
+f1-score: 0.7252864782276547
+1280 True Negative, 31 False Positive, 27 False Negative, 26 True Positive.<br>
+Reduction in number of False Negative and increase in True Positive infered that the Upsampling of the data was successful in the Model Creation. <br>